TymeFly/eel/README.md

      Your HOME directory is ${HOME-${HOMEDRIVE}${HOMEPATH}}

-Because reading locating the users home directory is common requirement, a simpler and cleaner way to get this information is via the [standard EEL function](#operating-system-information-functions):
+However, because reading locating the users home directory is common requirement, a simpler and cleaner way to get this information is via the [standard EEL function](#operating-system-information-functions):

      Your HOME directory is $system.home()

 ### Forcing the result type

-Function interpolation can be used to guarantee the [Result](#result) object has the required type.
+Using Function interpolation to call a conversion function can be used to guarantee the [Result](#result) object has the required type.
 For example:

     $number( ${#myValue--1} )